shaozi/express-passport-ldap-mongoose/README.md

       }
    ```

-* `ldapurl` (deprecated): URL of LDAP server.
-Example: `ldaps://ldap.example.com`, `ldap://ldap.example.com`

-   It will be ignored if the first parameter of the function is an object
 * `app`: Express app or router
 * `findUserFunc`: `function(id)`.
 A function takes a string id and return a promise that resolves to a user or null.
   This function is called everytime passport do deserialization.
 It is normally a `FindOne` or `FindById` call against